Salt Lick BBQ is coming to Grapevine next year

 In a press release, the city said the 10,000-square-foot restaurant, on 10 wooded acres, will include indoor and outdoor dining as well as a specialty wine and beer bar.
 Construction is scheduled to begin in the fall, with completion expected in late 2018.

+“This is a big night for us,” said Grapevine City Councilwoman Darlene Freed.
+“This is something to celebrate.”

-The site is on 185 acres the city purchased from former Texas Rangers star Rafael Palmeiro and is now developing.
+The site is on the north side of Grapevine Mills Parkway, just west of 185 acres the city purchased from former Texas Rangers star Rafael Palmeiro that’s now under development.
 In addition to Kubota, Mercedes-Benz USA is building a regional parts distribution center and training facility there and plans have been unveiled for a $330 million resort and water park.

+Paul W. McCallum, executive director of the Grapevine Convention & Visitors Bureau, called Salt Lick “a massive opportunity for Grapevine.”
+He said the restaurant’s owners plan to preserve 200-year-old oak trees on the site so that “when they are done, it will look like it has been there 50 years.”

 In addition to Driftwood, Salt Lick has a smaller location at DFW Airport, and one in Round Rock.